 World Intellectual Property Organization (WIPO) is the world organization to work for the development and protection of IP rights.
 It assists governments and organizations to develop the policies, structures and skills needed to harness the potential of IP for economic development.
 It coordinates international treaties regarding intellectual property rights.
-Its 184 member states comprise over 90% of the countries of the world, who participate in WIPO to negotiate on intellectual property matters such as patents, copyrights and trademarks.7 The agreement between the UN and WIPO work for appropriate action in accordance with its basic instrument, treaties and agreements administered by it.
-It is promoting creative intellectual property to the developing countries in order to accelerate economic, social and cultural development.8 a.
+Its 184 member states comprise over 90% of the countries of the world, who participate in WIPO to negotiate on intellectual property matters such as patents, copyrights and trademarks.
+The agreement between the UN and WIPO work for appropriate action in accordance with its basic instrument, treaties and agreements administered by it.
+It is promoting creative intellectual activity and facilitating the transfer of technology related to industrial property to the developing countries in order to accelerate economic, social and cultural development.
+8 a.
 Structure b.
 Functions